andrewraim/DirectSampling/README.md

 users can find similar tools [here](https://cran.r-project.org/bin/macosx/tools/).

-At a minimum, the following R script should run and print the vector `(2,3,4,5,6)`.
+After installing the development tools, you should be able to run the following following R script from within R and to print the vector `(2,3,4,5,6)`.

 ```r
 library(Rcpp)